Pork Tenderloin, Pan-fried Parsnips & Shaved Brussels Sprouts

 Sprinkle each pork medallion with a bit of salt.

-- Heat 1 tablespoon lard/oil over medium heat in pot cooker Place the medallions into in a single layer.
+- Heat 1 tablespoon lard/oil over medium heat in pot cooker Place the medallions you prepared in the restaurant prep table into in a single layer.
 Cook on each side for 20-30 minutes or to your desired doneness.
 I prefer mine a bit rare.
 Remove frompot and allow to stand for five minutes.

 - Heat the remaining lard/oil over medium heat in the samepot cooker.
 Add the parsnips to the bottom of the pan in a single layer.
 Sprinkle on a bit of salt.
 Cook for 10 minute, then flip and cook on the other side for another minutes.
 Remove from pan and set aside.